AshutoshKumarVikram/AshutoshKumarVikram-LetsUpgrade-HTML-CSS-Assignment3/README.md

 # AshutoshKumarVikram-LetsUpgrade-HTML-CSS-Assignment3
-Create two sections having background_color gray and black.
+Create two sections having background-color gray and black.

 In the first section there will be 5 elements with 15 % of width and red color arranged using flexbox .